tyazid/cpprt/README.md

 -If you want to install to another destination then use the CMAKE_INSTALL_PREFIX option to set the target dir.

--If you whant to enable doxygen documenetation build then set CMAKE_INSTALL_PREFIX to ON
+-If you whant to enable doxygen documenetation build then set DBUILD_DOCUMENTATION to ON

 #Example :
 build and install to mydir target directory by enabling doxygen build